High heels may look great at the moment but can lead to serious health risks in the future.

 As women prance around in their coveted prized pumps, they increase the amount of abnormal stress put on the front and the back of their knees.
 As stress increases on the knee from wearing high heels, the knee restricts the absorption of the fluid it needs to absorb nutrients for self-repair.
 This ultimately causes the knee to dry out and shred cartilage—ouch!

 Wearing high heels can increase your risk of foot problems, too.

 Consistently strutting in high heels can increase your chances of developing Morton’s neuroma, a painful condition affecting the area between your third and fourth toes that may cause you to feel as if you are standing on a tiny rock that you’ll never get out of your shoe.
-In most cases, this neuroma causes sharp, burning pain the ball of the foot and a tingling sensation in your toes.
-Fortunately the Morton’s neuroma can be treated with cortisone injections, orthotics or surgery for more severe cases.
+In most cases, this neuroma causes sharp, burning pain in the ball of the foot and a tingling sensation in your toes.
+Fortunately, Morton’s neuroma can be treated with cortisone injections, orthotics, or surgery for more severe cases.

-Some women believe wearing high heels makes their calves and legs look more toned and therefore easier one the eyes.
+Some women believe wearing high heels makes their calves and legs look more toned and therefore easier on the eyes.
 Be warned though!
-Wearing high heels can cause your calf muscles and Achilles tendons to become permanently disfigured or shortened, even causing unnecessary leg pain.
+Wearing high heels can cause your calf muscles and Achilles tendons to become permanently disfigured or shortened, even causing unnecessary leg pain and health risk.
 Shin splints are also a common side-effect of donning the latest in heel-wear which occurs when anterior tibial muscles tear away from your bone causing shooting pains in the leg when you walk.